 You should plan to arrive 10-15 minutes early to complete paperwork and registration if not already completed.
 When you first arrive you will be greeted at the front desk and will sign in.
 There will be seating in the waiting area of the Audiology Department.
-You will need to complete a one-page case history form.
-There will also be a Consent and HIPAA form and also a basic registration page to complete.
+You will need to complete a one-page case history form, a Consent and HIPAA form, and a basic registration page.
 Your audiologist will greet you in the Audiology waiting area when it is time for your appointment.

 Following a thorough history, the audiologist will examine the outer ear with an otoscope.
 Based on the history and physical examination of the ear, the audiologist will determine the tests that are required for your needs.
 These may include but are not limited to:

 Tympanometry and acoustic reflexes to assess the status of the middle ear and auditory neural pathways.

 Pure tone thresholds by air and bone conduction to determine the degree and type of hearing loss.

 Tests of speech threshold and speech recognition in quiet and perhaps also in noise, to determine the ability to comprehend more complex signals.

 Special tests of auditory function, such as otoacoustic emissions, dependant upon your symptoms and results of other tests.